foxfriends/dotfiles/README.md

 will not function as expected when running any generated scripts.
 To reference the current directory at runtime, I suggest using `$(pwd)` instead.

+The variable `FONT_SIZE` will also be replaced with whatever is set on the command line when running `./setup`, defaulting to 14.
+This variable is not set in themes, as its value is more related to the computer/monitor that the system is being set up for.

 ## Notice

 Note that some of the files here are actually not mine (most notably the fonts)